General Logistics Systems Czech Republic, s.r.o.

 11.4 GLS is not obliged to warn about any incompleteness or incorrectness of documents or data.

-11.5 The Client is further liable to GLS and to every carrier authorised by GLS and their customers for all damage and injuries caused by the Client failing to meet some of its obligations hereunder, in particular for damage caused by the Consignment or its contents.
+11.7 The Client is further liable to GLS and to every carrier authorised by GLS and their customers for all damage and injuries caused by the Client failing to meet some of its obligations hereunder, in particular for damage caused by the consignment or its contents.

-11.6 The Client is obliged to pay the service charge within the specified deadline, by bank transfer to the bank account of GLS.
+11.8 The Client is obliged to pay the service charge by the defined deadline, by bank transfer to the bank account of GLS.

-11.7 If the Client consigns goods excluded in section 9, or fails to meet its obligations set out above, GLS may temporarily refuse to perform the service.
+11.9 If the Client consigns goods excluded from GLS services, see Article 8, or fails to meet its obligations set above, GLS may temporarily refuse to provide the service.

-a) furnish each parcel with one valid parcel label; all old labels should be removed;
+a) furnish each parcel with one valid parcel label; all old labels have to be removed,

 12. Right of disposal